SilasBerger/cipherlock/game-server/README.md

   gameActive: boolean; /* Whether a game is currently active. */
   gameIdValid: boolean; /* Whether the provided gameId matches the currently active game's ID.
 Meaningless if gameActive is false.  */
   playerNameAvailable: boolean; /* Whether the provided playerName is available.
-Meaningless if gameActive is false. */ }
+Meaningless if gameActive is false. */
+  playerNameError: boolean; /* Whether the player name meets all requirements. */ }
 ```